prepcb/PhaseField/README.md

 The reason for this (copying of the restart file paramesh_chk_000001) procedure is to avoid build up of many restart file tyaking up hard disk space.

+The alternative is to modify (e.g. using emacs) the code in:

+campfire]$ emacs IM_AlNi-SRC/mp_output.f90

+so that all restart files are retained (every 1000 steps in this case)